 15.22 The Isle of Grain to South Foreland Shoreline Management Plan (SMP) provides a largescale assessment of the risks associated with coastal evolution and presents a policy framework to address these risks to people and the developed, historic and natural environment in a sustainable manner.
 It also includes an action plan to facilitate implementation of the SMP policies and monitor progress.
-The following policy seeks to ensure that new development is not put at risk from coastal erosion which may put people or property at risk, or potentially reduce the lifespan of those dwellings.
+The following seeks to ensure that new development is not put at risk from coastal erosion.